 All grades and credits are recorded on the student’s transcript.
 If a course is repeated, only the last grade is computed in the GPA and used for graduation requirements.
-If the last grade is a “W” or “UF” it will not replace a previous quality point grade.
+If the last grade is a “W” or “X” it will not replace a previous quality point grade.
 Only courses repeated at Onondaga Community College will affect a student’s index.

 The following conditions apply to the NUR, RPD, SGT, and PTA programs:

 In consultation with the student, the instructor may assign a grade of Incomplete “I”.
 An Incomplete is assigned only when a student has not completed a major assignment or examination.
-The instructor notifies the Registrar's Office that the grade of Incomplete is to be assigned.
+The instructor notifies the Office of Registration and Records that the grade of Incomplete is to be assigned.
 The reason for the Incomplete and the plan for its removal will be specified.
 A student may not remove an Incomplete through unofficial participation in the major portion of any subsequent offering of the same course.
 Participation in the same course with another instructor is not valid for removal of an incomplete.
 Course requirements must be completed before the end of the next regular semester (fall or spring) or the “I” becomes an “F”.
-An instructor may extend this deadline for one additional regular semester through written notification to the Registrar's Office.
+An instructor may extend this deadline for one additional regular semester through written notification to the Office of Registration and Records.